 LGBTQIA+ Pride Month

 Pride Month celebrates the LGBTQIA+ community.
-HR departments can use this time to highlight inclusivity in the workplace, promote anti-discrimination policies, and host events that foster a supportive environment for LGBTQIA+ employees.
+HR departments can use this time to highlight inclusivity in the workplace, promote anti-discrimination policies, and host events that foster a supportive environment for LGBTQIA+ team members.
 Have an ERG for Pride?
 This is the time to join forces and plan events throughout the month.

 June 15-30 – Mid-year performance management